gemfire/spring-data-for-vmware-gemfire/documentation/reference/data.md

 **Why is a base class needed?**

-In GemFire, there is no concept of an **object factory** and the types declared are instantiated and used as is.
-In other words, there is no easy way to manage object creation outside of GemFire.
+In [vmware-gemfire-short-name], there is no concept of an **object factory** and the types declared are instantiated and used as is.
+In other words, there is no easy way to manage object creation outside of [vmware-gemfire-short-name].

 ### <a id="configuration-using-template-bean-definitions"></a>Configuration using **template** bean definitions